davidkastner/pyQMMM/README.md

 ## 1. Overview
-CADDKit is a package for accelerating structure to simulation QM, MD, and QM/MM workflows.
+CADDKit is a package for accelerating insights gained from structure function relationship (SFR) with an emphasis on QM, MD, and QM/MM workflows.
-The package contains useful tools for all stages of multiscale simulation preparation.
+The package contains useful tools for all stages of the computer-aided drug design workflow.
-As the package is designed to accelerate research in the Kulik group at MIT, much of the functionality is built around the Amber-TeraChem interface.
+The functionality is built around the Amber-TeraChem interface.
-It's current purpose is to act as a utility sandbox for several in-house projects.

 ## 2. Tutorials
 To improve the usuability of the CADDKit package, this section will contain video-style tutorials.